ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/_review.md

             - APIs designed for cloud-based applications.
         correct_answer: 2
         explanation: >
             WebGPU is a Render Hardware Interface built on top of the various APIs provided by the driver/OS depending on your platform.
-This duplicated development effort is made once by the web browsers and made available to us through the webgpu.h header they provide
+This duplicated development effort is made once by the web browsers and made available through the webgpu.h header that they provide.

     - questions:
         question: >